Please find below a simplified guide to the application and recruitment process.

 - for positions which involve “teaching work”:

-- information about whether the applicant is, or has ever been, the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency (TRA), or any predecessor or successor body, or by a regulator of the teaching profession in any other European Economic Area country which prevents them from working at the School or which, in the School’s opinion, renders them unsuitable to work at the School;
+- information about whether the applicant is, or has ever been, the subject of a sanction, restriction or prohibition issued by the Teaching Regulation Agency (TRA), or any predecessor or successor body, which prevents them from working at the School or which, in the School’s opinion, renders them unsuitable to work at the School;

 - information about whether the applicant is, or has ever been, the subject of any proceedings before a professional conduct panel in the UK or an equivalent body in any other country for any reason which prevents them from working at the School or which, in the School’s opinion, renders them unsuitable to work at the School;